 Handling Your Horse’s Head

-Once your horse is groomed, you can begin working on putting on the halter.
-Always approach your horse from the side, never directly in front of them.
-Place your hand on their forehead between their eyes and gently guide their head down towards their chest.
-This will encourage them to lower their head for easier haltering.
+Approach from the side, never from directly in front.
+Place your hand gently on their forehead, guiding their head down to their chest.
+This encourages them to lower their head for easier haltering.

 3. Putting on the Halter